Know Before You Go

 The fifth iteration of the Portland Winter Light Festival in 2020 showcased 114 illuminated art installations, dozens of performances and live events, educational programming and mesmerizing kinetic fire sculptures placed throughout the city.
 The festival’s 150,000 attendees enjoyed a silent disco, an illuminated nighttime bike ride and lantern parade, live ice carving, dance performances and more.

-Inspired by European celebrations like the Festival of Lights in Lyon, France — an event which Herring says “blew his mind” when he attended in 2007 — the Portland Winter Light Festival combines creativity with various forms of light.
-Artworks might feature fire, tungsten lights and LEDs, along with playful use of reflections and shadows.
+Inspired by European celebrations like the Festival of Lights in Lyon, France — an annual event which Herring says “blew his mind” when he attended in 2007 — the Portland Winter Light Festival combines creativity with various forms of light.
+Artworks might feature fire, tungsten lights and LED lights, along with playful use of reflections and shadows.

 Herring says that while the festival has no restrictions on installation size, artists must follow one rule: No white light.
 That ubiquitous shade is considered harsher and less aesthetically pleasing than other light forms.
 “The lighting that America uses all the time is super utilitarian,” he says.
 “The technology’s here to make it dynamic.
 You can create your own world.”